jbmitch/transit-gateway/faqs.md

 ## How can "VPC Peering" be achieved on IBM Cloud?

-{{site.data.keyword.tg_full_notm}}can be used to connect multiple VPCs to each other.
+{{site.data.keyword.tg_full_notm}} can be used to connect multiple VPCs to each other.
 As such, connecting/peering two VPCs is just a part of the functionality that the transit gateway service offers.
 IBM Cloud does not provide a standalone VPC peering service or capability.

 ## Can I connect a VPN or direct link to a transit gateway?